 Oscar Semmler made a lifetime contribution to the success of the Barossa Valley’s wine industry, having held positions of Chairman with both the Barossa Co-Operative Winery and the Australian Wine and Brandy Association during the 1960 and 1970s.

 We are proud to dedicate this, our best structured and most flavoursome Shiraz, to Oscar, a man held in high esteem for his enthusiasm, innovation and encouragement that he gave to others.

-Shiraz from the St. Jakobi Vineyard 5-acre “1975 Block” matures in barrels for up to 22 months and during this time we regularly taste each barrel and make note of the best structured and most mouth filling parcels.
-Towards the end of 2016 the selected barrels were chosen for the “Oscar”, our reserve label for Dutschke representing “the best of the vintage” from the St. Jakobi Vineyard.
+Shiraz from the St. Jakobi Vineyard 5-acre “1975 Block” matures in barrels for between 18 and 22 months and during this time we regularly taste each barrel and make note of the best structured and most mouth filling parcels.
+Towards the end of 2019 the selected barrels were chosen for the “Oscar”, our reserve label for Dutschke representing “the best of the vintage” from the St. Jakobi Vineyard.

 We trust you’ll enjoy it!

 |Vineyard:||Ken & Helen Semmler’s St. Jakobi Vineyard on the “1975 Block Shiraz”|